Willy Aubameyang

-William-Fils "Willy" Aubameyang (born 16 February 1987) is a Gabonese former professional footballer who played as a defender.
+William-Fils "Willy" Aubameyang (born 16 February 1987) is a former professional footballer who played as a defender.
+Born in France, he is a former Gabon international.
 He is a half-brother of footballer Pierre-Emerick Aubameyang.

 Club career

 AC Milan

 Aubameyang was born in Paris, France.
 He joined AC Milan from Triestina in 2005.
 Over his first three seasons at the club, he played in their youth teams, though appearing as an unused substitute for the first team in some Serie A and Coppa Italia games, as well as playing several pre-season friendlies (once even scoring against Juventus).
 On 20 December 2007, he eventually made his official debut in a Coppa Italia match against Catania.
 He did not appear in the league for Milan.

 Loan spells

 Aubameyang spent the following seasons on various loan spells: at Avellino in 2008–09, at Belgian side Eupen in 2009–10, and at Monza in the first half of the 2010–11 season.